lolzio5/Team05-RISCV-Final/doc/SamBarberStatement.md

 ## Assembly <a name="assembly"></a>
 In order to test the functionality of the ALU I had written I wrote some assembly to test all the functions of the ALU in the CPU.
 The test was successful and verified that all the ALU operations where working as indented after it was implemented in CPU.
 ## Cache <a name="cache"></a>
-I chose to implement the cache using a direct mapping with a cache size of 64 bytes.
+I chose to implement the cache using a direct mapping with a cache size 16 blocks this meant the cache size was 64 bytes.
 To achieve this I chose a tag size of 26 bits and Index size of 4 bits.
 This is implemented with 3 separate ram arrays for the cache data, valid bit and tag of the cache.
 Below is a diagram showing how the data memory modules are connected and operate.

 ![](DataMemoryDiagramV0.1.png)